btoll/benjamintoll.com/content/post/the_lpic1_102_administrative_tasks.md

 # Summary

-Continue your journey with the fourth installment in this titillating series, [On Studying for the LPIC-1 Exam 102: Essential System Services](/2023/02/01/on-studying-for-the-lpic-1-exam-102-essential-system-services/).
+Continue your journey with the fourth installment in this titillating series, [On the LPIC-1 Exam 102: Essential System Services](/2023/02/01/on-the-lpic-1-exam-102-essential-system-services/).

 # References